crate/crate-tutorials/docs/create-sharded-table.rst

 Create sharded table
 ====================

-One core concept CrateDB uses to distribute data across a cluster is sharding.
+One core concept CrateDB uses to distribute data across a cluster is :ref:`sharding <reference:ddl-sharding>`.
 CrateDB splits every table into a configured number of shards, which are distributed evenly across the cluster.
-You can think of shards as sub-tables with corresponding sub-indexes.
-If we create a table like the following:
+You can think of shards as a self-contained part of a table, that includes both a subset of records and corresponding indexing structures.
+If we :ref:`create a table <reference:sql_ddl_create>` like the following:

 .. code-block:: psql